Sephardi Hebrew: History

+The origins of the different Hebrew reading traditions reflect older differences between the pronunciations of Hebrew and Middle Aramaic current in different parts of the Fertile Crescent: Judea, the Galilee, Greater Syria, Upper Mesopotamia, and Lower Mesopotamia ("Babylonia").
 In the time of the Masoretes (8th-10th centuries), there were three distinct notations for denoting vowels and other details of pronunciation in biblical and liturgical texts.
-One was the Babylonian; another was the Palestinian; still another was the Tiberian, which eventually superseded the other two and is still in use today.
+One was the Babylonian; another was the Palestinian; still another was Tiberian Hebrew, which eventually superseded the other two and is still in use today.
+By the time of Saadia Gaon and Jacob Qirqisani, Palestinian Hebrew had come to be regarded as standard, even in Babylonia.

-Of them, the Palestinian notation provides the best fit to the current Sephardi pronunciation; for example, it does not distinguish between pataẖ and qamats or between segol and tsere.
-(Similarly, the Babylonian notation appears to fit the Yemenite pronunciation.)
-The Tiberian notation does not quite fit any pronunciation in use today, but the underlying pronunciation has been reconstructed by modern scholars: see Tiberian vocalization.
-(A variant of the Tiberian notation was used by Ashkenazim before it was superseded by the standard version.)

-By the time of Saadia Gaon and Jacob Qirqisani, the "Palestinian" pronunciation had come to be regarded as standard, even in Babylonia (for references, see Mizrahi Hebrew).
 That development roughly coincided with the popularisation of the Tiberian notation.

 The accepted rules of Hebrew grammar were laid down in medieval Spain by grammarians such as Judah ben David Hayyuj and Jonah ibn Janah and later restated in a modified form by the Kimhi family; the current Sephardic pronunciation largely reflects the system that it laid down.
 By then, the Tiberian notation was universally used though it was not always reflected in pronunciation.
 The Spanish grammarians accepted the rules laid down by the Tiberian Masoretes, with the following variations: